I know you are all dying to learn about Icelandic Christmas traditions so today I’m here to tell you all about the Icelandic version of Santa Claus!

 Arrives: December 21

-The cave that the brothers live in has grey stone walls lit with a few candles – it is very boring.
-When Gluggagægir comes into town he loves to gaze into families windows at the bright colors and patterns, he thinks they are so beautiful!
+Now, before I lose you on this one, hear me out.
+The cave that the brothers live in has grey stone walls lit with only a few candles, which can be rather dull.
+That’s why, when Gluggagægir comes into town, he loves to peek into families’ windows at the bright colors and patterns, he thinks they are so beautiful!

 Favorite treat: Pancakes, milk